5T33Z0/OC-Little-Translated/03_USB_Fixes/README.md

 - Export the `UTBMap.kext`
 - Reboot into macOS and add the Kext to your `EFI\OC\Kexts` folder and config.

-**NOTES**:
+> [!NOTE]

-When using **USBToolBox** in macOS, there are 2 mapping options available which result to 2 different kexts:
+> When using **USBToolBox** in macOS, there are 2 mapping options available which results in 2 different kexts:

-- **Option 1** (default): Generates `UTBMap.kext` which has to be used in tandem with `USBToolBox.kext` to make the whole construct work.
+> - **Option 1** (default): Generates `UTBMap.kext` which has to be used in tandem with `USBToolBox.kext` to make the whole construct work.
 It has the advantage that the mapping is *SMBIOS-independent* so it can be used with any SMBIOS.
-- **Option 2** (uses native Apple classes): Hit "C" to enter the settings and then "N" to enable native Apple classes (AppleUSBHostMergeProperties).
+> - **Option 2** (uses native Apple classes): Hit "C" to enter the settings and then "N" to enable native Apple classes (AppleUSBHostMergeProperties).
 This kext can only be used with the SMBIOS it was created with.
 If you decide to change your SMBIOS later, you have to adjust the `model` property inside the kext's info.plist – otherwise the mapping won't be applied!

 ### Option 2: Mapping ports in macOS
 Since the `XhciPortLimit` quirk has been fixed since OC 0.9.3, it can be used again to map USB ports in macOS 11.4 and newer!